shuhanYsh/Project-Starter/README.md

 ## User Stories

-As a user, I want to be able to add my personal information to account.
+As a user, I want to be able to build my account.
-As a user, I want to be able to view personal information in the account.
-As a user, I want to be able to add food in food list of each account.
+As a user, I want to be able to add my personal information in zaccount As a user, I want to be able to add food in food list of each account.
 As a user, I want to be able to get and set food information.